lupyuen/lupyuen.github.io/src/arm.md

 # Test NuttX with QEMU: Single Core

-TODO

-This is how we test NuttX on QEMU with a Single Core of Arm Cortex-A53...
+We're ready to run NuttX!
+This is how we test __NuttX on QEMU__ with a Single Core of Arm Cortex-A53...

 ```bash
 ## Start QEMU (Single Core) with NuttX